Artificial Intelligence

 • Alleged violations can be reported non-confidentially to the Title IX Coordinator within The Office for University Equity and Compliance by filling out the online Discrimination Complaint Form, emailing the OUEC (less secure) at: titleix@northeastern.edu and/or through NUPD (Emergency 617.373.3333; Non-Emergency 617.373.2121).
 Reporting Prohibited Offenses to NUPD does NOT commit the victim/affected party to future legal action.

 • Faculty members are considered “responsible employees” at Northeastern University, meaning they are required to report all allegations of sex or gender-based discrimination to the Title IX Coordinator.
+Note that faculty are mandatory reporters, but not arbiters of situations that may arise.
 In case of an emergency, please call 911.
 Please visit the Title IX webpage for a complete list of reporting options and resources both on-campus and off-campus.

 Disability Accessibility Services

 Students with disabilities who wish to receive academic services and/or accommodations should visit Disability Accessibility Services at 20 Dodge Hall, or call 617-373-2675.
-If you have not already done so, please have the accommodations letter sent to your instructor early in the semester.
+If you have not already done so, please have the accommodations letter sent to me early in the semester so that I can best serve your needs.